 The American medical billing system is complex, and to know what health insurance premiums are appropriate for you and your family, you need to know how health insurance companies work with hospitals and clinics.

 At the most basic level, medical providers are much like any other business in that they set prices for their services.
 The important difference is that when you buy groceries, or a cell phone plan, or almost anything else, you pay for the costs yourself.
 Your monthly cell phone bill is mailed to you, and it is up to you to pay the bill to your cell phone provider directly.

 With medical bills, however, they are first sent to your health insurance company.
 In most cases, you never even know how much your doctor’s visit costs.
 Your insurance provider pays for part of the bill, according to the terms in your insurance policy, and sends the rest off for you to pay.

 This is where your choice in coverage is crucial.
-If your health insurance premium is very low, the percent of a medical bill that you pay will be high.
-If you pay a high monthly premium, you will pay little to none of your medical bill.
+If your health insurance premium is very low, the percentage of a medical bill that you pay will be high.
+If you pay a high monthly premium, you will pay little to none of your medical bills.

 This type of cost-benefit analysis can lead to tremendous savings, as medical expenses without health insurance (or even low-coverage health insurance) can quickly bankrupt even the most affluent families.